TheLongIslander/TouchBarMod/README.md

   - Minecraft icon if ping is unavailable
 - Gracefully shuts down the app and cleans up on Minecraft exit
 - Automatically downloads, unzips, and locally code-signs `mcping.app` if not found
-- Updates ping value every second via a `mcping.txt` file
+- Streams ping updates every second via a real-time **named pipe** (`/tmp/mcping.pipe`)
+- Fully auto-recovers if either Minecraft or the Touch Bar app is restarted

 ## Requirements